ChairoSolutions/New-Aviation-LowRisk-AircraftPurchase-Project/README.md

 # New Aviation Low-Risk Aircraft Purchase Project

 ## Introduction
-This project analyzes aviation accidents and incident data collected from **1962–2023**, covering civil aviation accidents in the USA and selected international waters.
+This project analyzes aviation accidents a data collected from **1962–2023**, covering civil aviation accidents in the USA and selected international waters.
-The goal is to provide actionable insights to the business stakeholders to support **informed investment decisions** when purchasing and operating low-risk aircraft for  commercial and private enterprises.
+The goal is to provide actionable insights to the head of New Aviation Division to support **informed investment decisions** when purchasing and operating low-risk aircraft for  commercial and private enterprises.

-By analysing historical accident trends, aircraft types, and incident patterns, this analysis will help identify **aircraft with lower operational risk**, ensuring safer investments for the New Aviation division.
+By analysing historical accident trends, aircraft models, and accident patterns, this analysis will help identify **aircraft with lower operational risk**, ensuring safer investments for the New Aviation division.

 ## Key Analysis Questions
 To guide the analysis and provide insights relevant to decision-making, I will explore the following questions: